TITLE AND CITATION USE OF

 4 including handcuffs, chains, irons and straight jackets.

 5 (b) In General.
-Restraints must be removed prior to a courtroom proceeding
+Restraints must be removed prior to the commencement of a

-6 unless a party or the detention, transport or juvenile court office staff request a
+6 proceeding unless a party or the detention, transport or juvenile court office staff

-7 finding by the court that the child poses an immediate and serious risk of
+7 request a finding by the court that the child poses an immediate and serious risk of

-8 dangerous or disruptive behavior or of escape or flight.
+8 dangerous or disruptive behavior or of escape or flight risk.

 9 (c) Evidence.
 The party requesting the use of restraints in the courtroom

-10 must provide the court and the parties with facts to support a finding requiring use
+10 must provide the court with facts to support a finding requiring use of restraints.

-14 reviewing a request for the child to remain in restraints during a courtroom
+13 reviewing a request for the child to remain in restraints during a proceeding

-25 must make case-specific findings of fact on the record in support of the order.
+24 must make case- specific findings of fact on the record in support of the order.

 25 EXPLANATORY NOTE